Yinglong: Classic of Mountains and Seas

-"The Classic of the Great Wilderness: The North" (17, 大荒北經) mentions Yinglong in two myths about killing Kua Fu "Boast Father".
-The first version says Yinglong killed him in punishment for drinking rivers and creating droughts while chasing the sun.
+"Great Northern Wastelands" (17, 大荒北經) mentions Yinglong in two myths.
+The first says Yinglong killed Kua Fu in punishment for drinking rivers and creating droughts while chasing the sun.

-The second mythic version says the Yellow Emperor's daughter Ba "Droughtghoul" killed Chiyou "Jest Much" after Yinglong failed.
-Ba is a drought-demon analogous with Kua Fu.
+The second myth says Yinglong failed to kill Chiyou, so the Yellow Emperor sought the aid of his daughter Nüba or Ba 魃 who, like Kua Fu, is associated with drought.

-Based on textual history of Yinglong, Chiyou, Kua Fu, and related legends, Bernhard Karlgren (1946:284-5) concludes that "all these nature myths are purely Han-time lore, and there is no trace of them in pre-Han sources", with two exceptions.
+Based on textual history of Yinglong, Chiyou, Kua Fu, and related legends, Bernhard Karlgren concludes that "all these nature myths are purely Han-time lore, and there is no trace of them in pre-Han sources", with two exceptions.
 Ba, who is "a very old folk-lore figure", already occurs in the c.
-Spring and Autumn period Classic of Poetry (258), and Yinglong, "who directed the flow of rivers and seas", occurs in the c.
-Warring States period Tianwen (above).
+Spring and Autumn period Classic of Poetry, and Yinglong, "who directed the flow of rivers and seas", occurs in the c.
+Warring States period Tianwen.

 Huainanzi

 The (2nd century BCE) Huainanzi uses Yinglong 應龍 in three chapters.
-Ying also occurs in ganying 感應 (lit. "sensation and response") "resonance; reaction; interaction; influence; induction", which Charles Le Blanc (1985:8-9) posits as the Huannanzi text's central and pivotal idea.
+Ying also occurs in ganying 感應 (lit. "sensation and response") "resonance; reaction; interaction; influence; induction", which Charles Le Blanc posits as the Huannanzi text's central and pivotal idea.

 "Forms of Earth" (4, 墬形訓) explains how animal evolution originated through dragons, with Yinglong as the progenitor of quadrupeds.
-Carr (1990:107) notes this Responsive Dragon is usually pictured with four wings, perhaps paralleling four legs.
+Carr notes this Responsive Dragon is usually pictured with four wings, perhaps paralleling four legs.